Hugo Award for Best Semiprozine: The Hugo Award nomination process

 Hugo Award nominees and winners are chosen by supporting or attending members of the annual World Science Fiction Convention (Worldcon).
-The selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting among six nominees, or more in the case of a tie.
+The selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting among six finalists, or more in the case of a tie.
 The works on the ballot are the ones nominated by members that year, ranked according to a complex algorithm, with no limit on the number of works that can be nominated.
 The 1953 through 1956 and 1958 awards did not include any recognition of runner-up magazines, but since 1959 all six candidates were recorded.
-Initial nominations are made by members in the first months of each year, while voters vote on the ballot of six nominations in the middle of the year, with exact timing varying from year to year.
+Initial nominations are made by members in the first months of each year, while voters vote on the ballot of six finalists in the middle of the year, with exact timing varying from year to year.
 Prior to 2017, the final ballot consisted of five works; it was changed that year to six, with each initial nominator limited to five nominations.